Charlie Staines (rugby league)

-He previously played with the Penrith Panthers, with whom he won the 2022 NRL Grand Final.
+He previously played with the Wests Tigers and Penrith Panthers, with whom he won the 2022 NRL Grand Final.

 Background

 Staines was born in Forbes, New South Wales to Shane and Lisa Staines and was educated at Forbes High School.
 He played his junior rugby league for the Forbes Magpies before being signed by the Penrith Panthers.
 Staines is of Samoan descent through his grandfather.

 Playing career

 2020

 On 11 July, Staines made his début in round 9 of the 2020 NRL season for Penrith against Cronulla-Sutherland Sharks.
 He went on to score four tries, only the sixth player since 1908 to score four or more tries on debut and the first player since 2008.

 On 13 July, Staines was stood down by Penrith after breaking strict Coronavirus protocols.
 Staines had hosted a party at his residence where ten people were invited including members of his family.

 In round 12, Staines scored two tries as Penrith defeated Manly 42-12 at Brookvale Oval.
 Staines became the first player in 83 years to score six tries from the opening two games in his career.